 When I was younger and I’m sure my son currently Is going through the same thing, All I worried about for years was all about GIRLS and when I need to get undressed in front of one for the first time.
 What will she say? will she scream and run away?
 Well, my first wife and my current one were fine with my Eczema.
 Very supportive and caring and I’m blessed to have found such lovely people.
 But not everyone will be so lucky, there will be hurtful comments said and strange look’s but again these have to be addressed and younger children prepared for such occasions.
 I say to my son if this happens then they don’t deserve to be with you and they weren’t the right person for you anyway, move on and find someone who’s caring and compassionate.

-Before I talk specifically about HANDS, Let’s talk about some ECZEMA MYTHS !!
+Before I talk specifically about ECZEMA ON YOUR HANDS, Let’s talk about some ECZEMA MYTHS !!

 Stress cannot cause Eczema but it can contribute to exacerbating it.
 Stress increases the hormone cortisol, which damages the skins ability to hold moisture, increasing dryness.